 \subsection{Revenue Maximization for the Retailer}

-The firm's goal is to choose an assortment $S$ of at most $M$ products, as well as its ranking $\sigma\in P(S)$, in order to maximize the expected revenue garnered from a potential consumer.
-From the earlier introduction we see that the expected revenue from a consumer with an attention span $x$ can be expressed as
+The firm's goal is to choose an assortment $S$ of at most $M$ products, as well as a ranking $\sigma\in P(S)$ of the assortment, in order to maximize the expected revenue garnered from a representative consumer.
+From the earlier introduction we see that the expected revenue from a consumer with a fixed attention span $x$ can be expressed as